emacsway/emacsway/en/service-layer.rst

     Thus we find the system divided into decoupled horizontal layers—the UI, application-specific Business Rules, application-independent Business Rules, and the database, just to mention a few.

-    \- "Clean Architecture" by Robert Martin
+    \- "Clean Architecture: A Craftsman's Guide to Software Structure and Design" [#fncarch]_ by Robert C. Martin

 Chapters 16, 20 and 22 of Clean Architecture explain in detail the types of Business Rules.